Backyard duck molting: what, when, and why it happens

 (Left) You can see Svetlana’s healthy, newly emerging feathers, called pin (or blood) feathers.
 These new feathers are still mostly in their keratin sheath and will bleed if injured.
 (Right) Svetlana “chews” at the feather shafts, both to help drop old feathers out and new pin feathers emerge from their sheath.

-This is our perspective based on our aim of raising the healthiest possible, long-lived ducks, NOT producing the most eggs possible each year or producing meat.
-However, we do recognize that not everyone who raises ducks has our perspective, and that’s fine too.
+Our goal is to raise the healthiest possible, long-lived ducks, NOT produce the most eggs possible each year (or produce meat).
+However, people raise ducks for different reasons, and that’s fine too.

 For instance, in Storey’s Guide to Raising Ducks, Dave Holderread suggests the following: